hibernate/gradle-maven-publish-auth/README.md

 ------------------------------------------

-One of the new (and still ongoing and incubating) developments in Gradle is the new Publication DSL as the means for declaring how your project artifacts are pulished.
+One of the new (and still ongoing and incubating) developments in Gradle is the new Publication DSL as the means for declaring how your project artifacts are published.
 See the Gradle UserGuide for more information.

 The "bridge" between Maven authentication credentials and Gradle is the repository id.
 For an example, lets assume you have a Maven settings.xml that defines the following credentials: